 Conservation Biology welcomes submissions that address the science and practice of conserving Earth's biological diversity.
-We encourage submissions that emphasize issues germane to any of Earth's ecosystems or geographic regions and that apply diverse approaches to analyses and problem solving.
-Nevertheless, manuscripts with relevance to conservation that transcend the particular ecosystem, species, or situation described will be prioritized for publication.
+Papers published in Conservation Biology emphasize issues germane to any of Earth's ecosystems or geographic regions and that apply diverse approaches to analyses and problem solving.
+Manuscripts with relevance to conservation that transcend the particular ecosystem, species, or situation described are prioritized for publication.

 We encourage authors who are uncertain whether their manuscript is appropriate for Conservation Biology to send a title and abstract to the editor in chief for preliminary evaluation.

 -Contributed Papers (3000-6000 words): papers that report on original theoretical, empirical, or synthetic research in the natural or social sciences or methodological papers of special relevance to conservation.